A hiking camping roadtrip adventure from Vancouver to the Yukon

 And slowly, mile by mile, you near the mountains.

-a great sampling of the rugged Muskwa-Kechika backcountry.
+If you have the time, check out the 5-7 day loop through the MacDonald and Wokkpash valleys for a great sampling of the rugged Muskwa-Kechika backcountry.
 Yet another thing for another time.

 MUNCHO LAKE & THE NORTHERN ROCKIES LODGE